LS3 crate engine

 Today, though it is no longer in production vehicles, GM still sells crate LS3 engines.
 These range from 450-533 horsepower versions, and come with a variety of camshaft options.
 There are also carbureted LS3 crate engines without EFI for builders who prefer the old-school fueling method.

-In addition, we also have a specific LS3 supercharger guide, LS3 camshaft upgrade guide, LS3 intake manifold upgrade guide, and an LS3 throttle body upgrade guide.
+In addition, we also have a specific supercharger guide, camshaft upgrade guide, intake manifold upgrade guide, and a throttle body upgrade guide.
 The LS3 responds very well to all of these mods, and they can give you gains ranging from just a few horsepower to more than a few hundred.

-For those of you with Corvettes, with a specific LS3 Corvette C6 headers guide.
-Camaro SS drivers will get some good mileage out of our Camaro SS tuning guide (2010–2023), which also includes tuning info on the fifth generation small-block 6.2 liter LT1 V8 engine.
+For those of you with Corvettes, with a specific Corvette C6 headers guide.
 The LS3 is one of the most moddable small-block V8s out there, and they are capable of some serious performance.

 How much horsepower does an LS3 make?